Arthur-Milchior/anki-enhance-main-window/counts.md

 counted anymore.
 A card reviewed and moved is counted in its new deck.
 A card reviewed many time is counted once. )

+### repeated today
+Number of times you saw a question from this deck.
+(A card deleted after review is not counted anymore.
+A card reviewed and moved is counted in its new deck.)

 ### unseen later
 Cards never seen, and won't be seen today because of deck's configuration's limit. (unseen - new today)